OpenDSA/OpenDSA/RST/en/Bounds/BoundiBest.rst

 We now tackle the problem of finding the :math:`i` th best element in a list.
+Is this easier or harder than finding the max and second biggest?
+Is this easier or harder than finding the max and the min?
+On the one hand, it is only one element.
+On the other hand, it seems like it could be a "harder" element to locate.

 One solution is to sort the list and simply look in the :math:`i` th position.
 However, this process provides considerably more information than we need to solve the problem.
+So intuitively, it seems to be less efficient than what is might be possible.
 The minimum amount of information that we actually need to know can be visualized as shown in Figure :num:`Figure #MedPoset`.
 That is, all we need to know is the :math:`i-1` items less than our